Korean traditional handicrafts: Decorative storage

 One of handicrafts made by the ancient Korean people were pieces of wooden furniture such as wardrobes, cabinets and tables crafted with balance and symmetry.
-Later on, Korean people developed the art of using beautifully dyed ox-horn strips, and iridescent mother-of-pearl and abalone shell to decorate furniture.
+Later on, Korean people developed the art of using dyed ox-horn strips, and iridescent mother-of-pearl and abalone shell to decorate furniture.
 An example of this would be the two tier chest which was often decorated with pearl inlay designs and used to store clothes.
 Other forms of storage that were made included woven baskets, boxes, and mats made out of bamboo, wisteria, and lespedeza.

 Hanji

 The literal translation of hanji is Korean paper, as 'han' means 'Korean' and 'ji' means paper.
 The main ingredient of hanji paper is the fibrous inner bark of mulberry trees.
 To make hanji, the inner bark is taken from the tree, which then is steamed, mashed, and then mixed with a natural adhesive.
 From there, the mixture is strained with a bamboo strainer in a particular back and forth motion in order to achieve a crisscross pattern.
 Lastly, the paper is left in the sun to dry.
 Hanji is not only used to make crafts, but was also used in various practical ways.
 The long and careful process of creating the paper makes the material to become durable, which explains why it was used to cover the windows of traditional Korean homes.
 In addition, because the strength of the paper, many ancient Korean literature and drawings dating back to 1,000 years ago are still well preserved.